 When comparing Hack vs Inconsolata, the Slant community recommends Hack for most people.
 In the question“What are the best programming fonts?”
-Hack is ranked 9th while Inconsolata is ranked 55th.
-The most important reason people chose Hack is:
+Hack is ranked 7th while Inconsolata is ranked 55th.

 Ranked in these QuestionsQuestion Ranking